Reverse transcriptase: Function in viruses

 The enzymes are encoded and used by viruses that use reverse transcription as a step in the process of replication.
 Reverse-transcribing RNA viruses, such as retroviruses, use the enzyme to reverse-transcribe their RNA genomes into DNA, which is then integrated into the host genome and replicated along with it.
 Reverse-transcribing DNA viruses, such as the hepadnaviruses, can allow RNA to serve as a template in assembling and making DNA strands.
 HIV infects humans with the use of this enzyme.
 Without reverse transcriptase, the viral genome would not be able to incorporate into the host cell, resulting in failure to replicate.

 Process of reverse transcription or retrotranscription

 Reverse transcriptase creates double-stranded DNA from an RNA template.

 In virus species with reverse transcriptase lacking DNA-dependent DNA polymerase activity, creation of double-stranded DNA can possibly be done by host-encoded DNA polymerase δ, mistaking the viral DNA-RNA for a primer and synthesizing a double-stranded DNA by a similar mechanism as in primer removal, where the newly synthesized DNA displaces the original RNA template.

-The process of reverse transcription, also called retrotranscription or retrotras, is extremely error-prone, and it is during this step that mutations may occur.
+The process of reverse transcription, also called retrotranscription, is extremely error-prone, and it is during this step that mutations may occur.
 Such mutations may cause drug resistance.